LimRaymond/LimRaymond/README.md

 ## I'm a Developer !

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Python and everything related to A.Is
-- 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to sing

 ### Connect with me: